-Contract Award: As negotiated, proposals may be rejected or a proposal may be withdrawn.
-If an agreement beneficial to CDTA is negotiated, and terms accepted by both sides, a Contract will be recommended for awarded.
-Award will be made by the Chief Executive Officer of any Contract valued at less than \$100,000 based upon most superior final proposal from a responsible firm.
+Contract Award: As negotiated, proposals may be rejected, or a proposal may be withdrawn.
+If an agreement beneficial to CDTA is negotiated, and terms accepted by both sides, a contract will be recommended for award.
+Award will be made by the Chief Executive Officer of any contract valued at less than \$100,000 based upon most superior final proposal from a responsible firm.
 The Director of Procurement will make award recommendations to the CDTA Board of Directors for those Contracts that require Board approval.
-The Contract will be based on the form included in the RFP along with all required state and federal provisions.
-Scope of the work, prices, rates and terms for payment will be described in detail as negotiated by the parties.
-After the Contract has been formally awarded by the CDTA, signed and returned with all necessary documentation (insurance certificates, performance bond, etc.) the Contractor is notified by the Project Manager to submit the signed agreement original(s) together with any commercial requirements (bonds, insurance certificates).
+The contract will be based on the form included in the RFP along with all required state and federal provisions.
+Scope of the work, price, rates and terms for payment will be described in detail as negotiated by the parties.
+After the contract has been formally awarded by CDTA, signed and returned with all necessary documentation (insurance certificates, performance bond, etc.) the contractor is notified by the Project Manager.
 Notices to proceed are signed by the Project Manager or his/her designee.
-Before the Contractor can begin work, it must sign the Contract and comply with the Contract requirements.
+Before the contractor can begin work, it must sign the contract and comply with the contract requirements.

+c.
 Sole or Single Source (Non-Competitive Negotiations)

-Non-Competitive Negotiation involves procurement through solicitation of a proposal from a Sole Source, or, after solicitation of a number of sources, competition is determined to be inadequate.
+Non-competitive negotiation involves procurement through solicitation of a proposal from a sole source, or, after solicitation of a number of sources, competition is determined to be inadequate.
 A contract amendment or change order that is not within the scope of the original contract is considered a sole source procurement that must comply with this section.

-Procurement by Non-Competitive Negotiation may be used only when procurement is infeasible under other methods and at least one of the following circumstances applies:
+Procurement by non-competitive negotiation may be used only when procurement is infeasible under other methods and at least one of the following circumstances applies:

-- The item is only available from a single source; - A public exigency or emergency exists whereby the urgency for the requirement will not permit a delay resulting from competitive solicitation - The FTA authorizes Non-Competitive Negotiation (for Federally-funded contracts only) - After solicitation of a number of sources, competition is determined to be inadequate - Infeasible to use small purchase, sealed bid, or competitive procurement - Cost and price analysis are required
+- The item is only available from a single source; - A public exigency or emergency exists whereby the urgency for the requirement will not permit a delay resulting from competitive solicitation; - The FTA authorizes non-competitive negotiation (for Federally-funded contracts only); - After solicitation of a number of sources, competition is determined to be inadequate; - Infeasible to use small purchase, sealed bid, or competitive procurement; - Cost and price analysis are required.